-The first step on your treatment path is to identify the stress triggers in your life.
+The first step on your stress hair loss treatment path is to identify the stress triggers in your life.
 From work pressures to raising kids to health issues, stress isn’t singular and will affect each woman differently.
 Once you identify your stress triggers, you can start implementing strategies to minimize stress and invite more peace into your life.

 Here are some ways to better manage stress and treat stress-related hair loss: